MQP Resources and FAQs

 - Consult previous Professional Writing MQPs as examples.

-- Begin drafting your MQP Preliminary Preferences during the year before your MQP takes place.
-You will be asked to provide these preferences in the spring before your MQP begins.
+- Begin drafting your MQP preliminary preferences during the year before your MQP takes place.
+You will be asked to provide these preferences in the spring of your junior year (the year before your MQP begins).

 - Which topic(s) are you interested in pursuing in a larger research project?